 Abstract.
 Climate change is expected to strongly impact the hydrological and thermal regimes of Alpine rivers within the coming decades.
-In this context, the development of hydrological models accounting for the specific dynamics of Alpine catchments appears as a one of the promising approaches to reduce our uncertainty on future mountain hydrology.
-This paper describes the improvements brought to StreamFlow, an existing model for hydrological and stream temperature prediction built as an external extension to the physically-based snow model Alpine3D.
+In this context, the development of hydrological models accounting for the specific dynamics of Alpine catchments appears as one of the promising approaches to reduce our uncertainty of future mountain hydrology.
+This paper describes the improvements brought to StreamFlow, an existing model for hydrological and stream temperature prediction built as an external extension to the physically based snow model Alpine3D.
 StreamFlow's source code has been entirely written anew, taking advantage of object-oriented programming to significantly improve its structure and ease the implementation of future developments.
 The source code is now publicly available online, along with a complete documentation.
 A special emphasis has been put on modularity during the re-implementation of StreamFlow, so that many model aspects can be represented using different alternatives.
 For example, several options are now available to model the advection of water within the stream.
 This allows for an easy and fast comparison between different approaches and helps in defining more reliable uncertainty estimates of the model forecasts.
 In particular, a case study in a Swiss Alpine catchment reveals that the stream temperature predictions are particularly sensitive to the approach used to model the temperature of subsurface flow, a fact which has been poorly reported in the literature to date.
-Based on the case study, StreamFlow is shown to reproduce hourly mean discharge with a Nash-Sutcliffe efficiency (NSE) of 0.82, and hourly mean temperature with a NSE of 0.78.
+Based on the case study, StreamFlow is shown to reproduce hourly mean discharge with a Nash-Sutcliffe efficiency

+(NSE) of 0.82 and hourly mean temperature with a NSE of 0.78.

-15 1 Introduction
+1 Introduction

 Mountainous areas play a major role in hydrology by accumulating precipitation as snow and ice during the winter and redistributing it as melt water during spring and summer.
 Downstream areas hereby receive larger amounts of water during the hot season, when demand - especially in terms of agriculture - is highest.
-In fact, Viviroli et al. (2011) estimate that more than 40% of the world's mountainous regions provide an important supply for low-land water use.
-Accordingly, more than one sixth of the world's population is currently living in areas depending on snow melt for their water supply (Barnett et al., 2005).
-Apart from its relevance for downstream areas, mountain hydrology also strongly impacts hydropower production (e.g.
+In fact, Viviroli et al. (2011) estimate that more than 40 % of the world's mountainous regions provide an important supply for low-land water use.
+Accordingly, more than one-sixth of the world's population is currently living in areas depending on snow melt for their water supply (Barnett et al., 2005).
+Apart from its relevance for downstream areas, mountain hydrology also strongly impacts hydropower production (e.g. Schaefli et al., 2007; Finger et al., 2012; Majone et al., 2016), determines the habitat suitability of numerous aquatic organisms (e.g. Short and Ward, 1980; Hari et al., 2006; Wilhelm et al., 2015; Padilla et al., 2015) and even plays a noticeable role in the global emission of carbon dioxide into the atmosphere (Butman and Raymond, 2011; Raymond et al., 2013).